napari/napari/docs/naps/0-nap-process.md

 - briefly describe any major points of contention and how they were resolved,
-- include a sentence like: "If there are no substantive objections within 7 days from this email, then the NAP will be accepted; see NAP 0 for more details."
+- include a sentence like: "If there are no substantive objections within 7 days from this post, then the NAP will be accepted; see NAP 0 for more details."

 For an equivalent example in the NumPy library, see: <https://mail.python.org/pipermail/numpy-discussion/2018-June/078345.html>

-After you send the email, you should make sure to link to the email thread from the `Discussion` section of the NAP, so that people can find it later.
+After you send the email, you should make sure to link to the developer forum thread from the `Discussion` section of the NAP, so that people can find it later.

-Generally the NAP author will be the one to send this email, but anyone can do it – the important thing is to make sure that everyone knows when a NAP is on the verge of acceptance, and give them a final chance to respond.
-If there's some special reason to extend this final comment period beyond 7 days, then that's fine, just say so in the email.
-You shouldn't do less than 7 days, because sometimes people are travelling or similar and need some time to respond.
+Generally the NAP author will be the one to make this post, but anyone can do it – the important thing is to make sure that everyone knows when a NAP is on the verge of acceptance, and give them a final chance to respond.
+If there's some special reason to extend this final comment period beyond 7 days, then that's fine, just say so in the post.
+You shouldn't do less than 7 days, because sometimes people are traveling or similar and need some time to respond.

 In general, the goal is to make sure that the community has consensus, not provide a rigid policy for people to try to game.
 When in doubt,